Henrik-Alexander/fertility_puzzles/README.md

 ## 3. Future fertility
+The file `code/prob_tfr_forecast.R` contains the code to create the figure that shows the probabilistic fertility projections by the United Nations.
 ![This figure displays the median, min, max and the Monte Carlo forecasts of the total fertility rate by the United Nations population division.](./figures/un_prob_projections.pdf)